Occupational Therapy (OT)

 OT 630 Advanced Clinical Reasoning 3 sem. hrs.

-This is the second of two level II fieldwork experiences.
-Students will reflect on their experiences and participate in discussion board posts with classmates to collaborate and learn from each other’s experiences.
-Students must be at entry-level competency by the end of the semester as determined through assessment of fieldwork performance and collaboration with the Academic Fieldwork Coordinator.
+This course is one of two required Level II fieldwork experiences.
+Students will reflect on their clinical experiences and complete a culminating project that demonstrates the integration of advanced fieldwork learning with academic preparation.
+By the end of the semester, students are expected to achieve entry-level competency as determined through assessment of fieldwork performance and collaboration with the Academic Fieldwork Coordinator.